lmartinf1091/W-D-Skill-Challenge/Read ME.md

     	OR "3rd Most Recent Financial End Date" LIKE '____-__-__ __:__:%' OR "First Interest Adjustment Date In Trust" LIKE '____-__-__ __:__:%';

-#11/* Riviera specific case, changing two date values that were not being executed*/
+#11 Riviera specific case, changing two date values that were not being executed

 	UPDATE property_dataset_sample_enriched_time
 	SET